Marketing Nov 4, 2020

 But taking action could lift your spirits.

-If 2020 has you down in the dumps, you certainly aren’t alone.
+If pandemic life has you down in the dumps, you certainly aren’t alone.
 And you might think that envisioning yourself doing something fun—whether that’s taking a vacation or hugging a friend—will lift you out of your doldrums.

 But a new paper from Aparna Labroo, a professor of marketing at the Kellogg School, reveals that dreaming of pleasant pastimes while in a bad mood has a paradoxical effect: it makes you less likely to actually want to do them.

 “The more you try to imagine yourself engaging in a positive activity when you are experiencing a negative mood, the less likely you are to want to engage in that enjoyable activity,” Labroo says.

 Why?
 The trouble stems from the cognitive challenge of reconciling a positive thought with the mental and physical experience of a sour mood.

 “The human mind is geared to be cognitively efficient, so if things are easy to process, we tend to like them more,” Labroo explains.
 The opposite is true too: when things are difficult to process, we tend to resist them.
 In other words, since it’s mentally taxing to imagine a sunset stroll while feeling low, we just say “bah humbug” to the whole idea.

 Why Debbie Downers Avoid Mood-Boosting Activities

 Before they got too far into their research, Labroo and her coauthors—Hao Shen

 of the Chinese University of Hong Kong and Robert S. Wyer of the University of Cincinnati—wanted to make sure they were studying something people actually do in practice.
 Was it commonplace to imagine an enjoyable activity in order to cope with a bad mood?